cammag/health-insurance-cross-sell-prediction/README.md

 ![Logo](/images/cross_sell_img.png)

-In this project, the client is a Insurance Company that has provided Health Insurance to its clients.
+In this project, the client is an Insurance Company that has provided Health Insurance to its clients.
 Now it's needed to create a model that predict if the clients that already has Health Insurance will be interested in a Car Insurance either.
 An insurance policy is an arrangement by which a company undertakes to provide a guarantee of compensation for specified loss, damage, illness, or death in return for the payment of a specified premium.
 A premium is a sum of money that the customer needs to pay regularly to an insurance company for this guarantee.